16 to 23 September 2019 € 985,-

 Information & Booking »

 Request booking and information: Sailing & Folk & Whiskey

 Day 1: Arrival to Oban

-You arrive in Oban, a cozy fishing village with a wonderful location in a beautiful bay.
+You arrive in Oban, a cozy fishing village on a wonderful location in a beautiful bay.
 If you arrive early, you can leave your luggage with us and then take a tour of the city and drink a glass of water (whiskey) in one of the cozy pubs.
-In the evening you will be welcomed on board.
-They get to know the crew and the other passengers.
-Afterwards, there is an ample dinner and we raise the glass for a nice music and whiskey trip.
+In the evening you will be welcomed on board and get to know the crew and the other passengers.
+Afterwards, there is a welcome dinner and we raise the glass for a nice music and whiskey trip.

 Day 2: Isle of Mull, Tobermory

 We sail to Tobermory on the island of Mull.
 On the way we sail very close to Duart Castle.
 This is an impressive sight.
 We enjoy the untouched, wild nature of the Scottish west coast.

 The uninhabited Island of Staffa is famous for its hexagonal basal columns and the Fingals cave, an approximately 80m long cathedral in the Earth’s interior, exposed to the constant waves of the Atlantic.
 This place inspired Mendelssohn to the “Hebride Overture”.
 A visit to Staffa is not always possible due to the harsh conditions.
 But it is an unforgettable experience to approach this remote piece of rock with the zodiac.

 Further south, before the southwest tip of Mull, lies the small island of Iona.
 For about 400 years it has been a center of the Irish monks and is known for its calmness and the beauty of nature.
 Iona is now a popular tourist destination and a place for prayer and reflection.